 An on-the-record conversation with Dr Ian Ralby and Ambassador Richard Morningstar.
-They will discuss Dr Ralby's recent report for the Atlantic Council, Downstream Oil Theft: Global Modalities, Trends, and Remedies.
+They discussed Dr Ralby's recent report for the Atlantic Council, Downstream Oil Theft: Global Modalities, Trends, and Remedies.

 The report is the first major study of refined oil theft around the globe, and examines the crime’s culprits and modalities, as well as the amount of illicit downstream activity carried out.
 It highlights who benefits, who suffers, and how much is being lost by governments in the process.